 Resource Type | Select Public Resources.
 This resource type uses the pay-as-you-go billing method. |

-Instance Type | Example: ecs.gn7i-c8g1.2xlarge (1 × A10 GPU, 8 vCPUs, 30 GiB memory).
+Instance Type | Select an instance type, such as ecs.gn7i-c8g1.2xlarge (1 × A10 GPU, 8 vCPUs, 30 GiB memory).
 If this instance type is out of stock, try selecting another one from the list. |

-Image Configuration | Select Official Image, then search for and select modelscope:1.31.0-pytorch2.8.0-gpu-py311-cu124-ubuntu22.04 (Python 3.11, CUDA 12.4).
-We recommend using ModelScope images for their broad compatibility and comprehensive set of third-party libraries. |
+Image config | Select Alibaba Cloud Image, then search for and select modelscope:1.31.0-pytorch2.8.0-gpu-py311-cu124-ubuntu22.04 (Python 3.11, CUDA 12.4).
+We recommend using ModelScope images because they offer broad compatibility and a comprehensive set of third-party libraries. |

-On the DSW instance list page, find the instance and click Open in the Actions column to go to the DSW instance and start developing models.
+On the DSW instance list page, find the instance and click Open in the Actions column to go to the DSW instance and start developing your models.

-Use case | Need / Pain point | Key configuration | Related documentation |
+Scenario | Needs or pain points | Key configurations | Related documentation |

-Persistently store code and data | The system disk of a DSW instance provides temporary storage.
-Data is deleted when the instance is deleted or remains stopped for an extended period.
-Save important files for long-term use or share data between multiple instances. | Use Mount Dataset or Mount Storage Path to mount cloud storage, such as Object Storage Service (OSS), to a specified folder on an instance. | Mount a dataset, OSS bucket, NAS file system, or CPFS file system |
+Persistently store code and data | The system disk of a DSW instance provides only temporary storage.
+Data is deleted if the instance is deleted or remains stopped for an extended period.
+You need to save important files for long-term use or share data among multiple instances. | Use Dataset Mounting or Mount storage to mount cloud storage, such as Object Storage Service (OSS), to a specified directory on an instance. | Mount a dataset, OSS bucket, NAS file system, or CPFS file system |

 Increase public network download speed | DSW instances use a shared gateway by default.
-Due to bandwidth limitations, download speeds for large files might be insufficient. | In the network information section, configure a Virtual Private Cloud (VPC) and use a Dedicated Gateway.
-This also requires a NAT Gateway and an Elastic IP Address (EIP) for the VPC. | Remote connection: Direct SSH |
+Because of bandwidth limits, the download speed for large files may be insufficient. | In the network information section, configure a virtual private cloud (VPC) and use a Private Gateway.
+You also need to create a NAT Gateway and an Elastic IP Address (EIP) for the VPC. | Use a dedicated gateway to increase the public network access speed |

-Develop remotely using SSH | Use local tools like VSCode or PyCharm for development and debugging instead of being limited to a web-based IDE. | In the access configuration, select Enable SSH, enter the SSH Public Key, and select Public Network Access.
-Associate an existing NAT Gateway and Elastic IP Address (EIP). | Use a dedicated gateway to increase the public network access speed |
+Develop remotely over SSH | You are accustomed to using local tools such as VSCode or PyCharm for development and debugging and do not want to be limited to a web IDE. | In the access configuration, select Enable SSH, enter the SSH Public Key, and select Access over Internet.
+Associate an existing NAT Gateway and Elastic IP Address (EIP). | Remote connection: Connect directly using SSH |

-Access web services within the instance | Publish a web application running inside the instance to the public internet so it can be accessed or shared via a URL. | In the access configuration, add a Custom Service, configure the service port, and enable public network access.
-Add an inbound rule to the security group to allow traffic on that port. | Access services in an instance over the Internet |
+Access web services within the instance | You need to publish a web application that runs inside the instance to the Internet so it can be accessed or shared using a URL. | In the access configuration, add a Custom Services, configure the service port, and enable public network access.
+You must also add an inbound rule to the security group to allow traffic on that port. | Access services in an instance over the Internet |

-Full list of console parameters
+Complete list of console parameters

 Basic information